Alex Mart, CMT

 *Feel free to reach out for citations, studies and more info!

-Whether you have been evaluated and diagnosed with a structural abnormality or disease or not, use this list to determine if your symptom has a neuroplastic component.
+Whether you have been evaluated and diagnosed with a structural abnormality or disease or not, use this list to help determine whether your symptom likely has a neuroplastic component.

 - The body can experience pain (inflammation, tension, spasm, etc) even in the absence of physical damage or structural problems.